avarun42/dblarons.github.com/_posts/2015-08-28-map-reduce-filter-zip.md

 ## Map

-I just queried my database to find users who are about to get married.
-How do I update every user in this array so that their marriage status is `true`?
+Imagine that in our example application, we query our database to find users who are about to get married.
+The response to our query is a list of user objects, each of which contains the username and married status of a user.
+How do we update every user in this array so that their marriage status is `true`?

 ```javascript
 var users = [